Bedford-Russell's tree-nymph

 The Bedford-Russell's tree-nymph or Sulawesi tree-nymph (Idea tambusisiana) is a species of nymphalid butterfly in the Danainae subfamily.
 It is endemic to Sulawesi, Indonesia.

 The species was originally collected by Major A. Bedford-Russell in 1980.
-Although there were four separate sightings of this type of butterfly, the unique characteristics which identified it as a new species were centred in a singular female specimen from the region of Sulawesi Tengah (Indonesia) known as central Celebes.
+Although there were four separate sightings of this type of butterfly, the unique characteristics that identified it as a new species were centered on a singular female specimen from the region of Sulawesi Tengah (Indonesia) known as central Celebes.

 The new specimen is unique in three important details: firstly, the forewing veins, identified as Sc and R1, exhibit a lengthier anastomosis than that generally found on specimens of the genus Idea, the type of butterfly usually sighted in this Indo-Oriental region.
-Secondly, it has been noted that the head, thorax, abdomen and legs of the new species are solidly black in colour, in contrast to the dappled coloration of their congeners.
+Secondly, it has been noted that the head, thorax, abdomen, and legs of the new species are solidly black, in contrast to the dappled coloration of their congeners.

 Finally, since butterflies maintain the distinctiveness of their group through the intricate reproductive organs, the fact that the genitalia of this female specimen does not conform to the traits characteristic of the species Idea lynceus is important in that it evinces the uniqueness of the specimen.
 Thus, this new species has been assigned to the group Idea idea.

 History of identification

 For over 100 years, the only known species from Sulawesi was Idea blanchardii (Marshall 1845).
 Therefore, Major A. Bedford Russell's discovery of a new Idea species is of noteworthy importance.
-As seen from the classification table, the butterfly caught by Major Bedford Russell is placed in a singular category Idea Idea.
-As Major A. Bedford-Russell recounts in his article entitled, “A spectacular new Idea from Celebes (Lepidoptera, Danaidae)”, it was between March 5th and 10th, 1980, that, on four separate incidences, he and some colleagues first observed both female and male specimens of this unique form of butterfly.
-While the specimens exhibited the same graceful flight patterns which have earned the genus Idea such names as “forest nymph” or “paper butterfly”, upon closer observation, it was evident that the butterflies displayed some divergent physical characteristics which distinguished them from butterflies common in this geographical area, the Idea blanchardii species.
-On March 10, 1980, Major Bedford Russell was able to capture a female specimen and consequently, was able to document the unique traits which characterize these butterflies.
+As seen from the classification table, the butterfly caught by Major A. Bedford Russell is placed in a singular category Idea idea.
+As Major A. Bedford-Russell recounts in his article entitled, "A Spectacular New Idea from Celebes (Lepidoptera, Danaidae)", it was between March 5 and 10, 1980, that, on four separate occurrences, he and some colleagues first observed both female and male specimens of this unique form of butterfly.
+While the specimens exhibited the same graceful flight patterns which have earned the genus Idea such names as "forest nymph" or "paper butterfly", upon closer observation, it was evident that the butterflies displayed some divergent physical characteristics which distinguished them from butterflies common in this geographical area, the Idea blanchardii species.
+On March 10, 1980, Major A. Bedford Russell was able to capture a female specimen and consequently, was able to document the unique traits which characterize these butterflies.

-More specifically, the unique features observed lay in three main areas:
+More specifically, the unique features observed lay in four main areas: